 · 1T olive oil (3 parts)

-1. In a shallow stainless steel or glass bowl, add vinegar, mustard,
+1. In a shallow stainless steel or glass bowl, add vinegar, mustard, salt and pepper

-2. Whisk briskly with a fork, (use a whisk or a stick blender
+2. Whisk briskly with a fork, (use a whisk or a stick blender for large quantities)

 3. Add the oil and whisk again